Doofinder logo

 If you're using one of our plugins to index your product catalog, it's important to note that exporting different prices isn't directly supported.
 In these instances, you'll need to explore alternative options.
 One approach is to create a custom data feed, like a Google Shopping feed, which allows you to include multiple price points.
 Alternatively, you can leverage our API to achieve the desired functionality.
 These solutions provide flexibility and customization, ensuring that you can seamlessly integrate personalized pricing into your platform.

-2. Implement Dynamic Variables for User Group Identification
+2. Implement Dynamic Variables For User Group Identification

 Next up, it's time to integrate dynamic variables into your HTML code to distinguish between user groups.
 Align these variables with the pricing attributes in your feed, ensuring seamless coordination between the two.
 It is recommended that both the values of this dynamic variable and the values of the pricing attributes in your feed share the same name.